CocoaPods/Rainforest/README.md

 - `rake switch_to_ssh`: If SSH is your fancy.
 - `rake issues`: Prints the count of the open issues for each gem.
 - `rake release[gem_dir]`: Releases the gem with the given name.
+- `update_rubocop_configuration[gem_dir]`: Update the shared CocoaPods RuboCop configuration for the given repo or for all the repos.

 ## Collaborate